gamemann/Bootstrap-Testing-Website/README.md

 # Information
 This is a Bootstrap testing website.
 This is the first website I created with Bootstrap.
 This project does not include any PHP code whatsoever.

+# Live Version
+A live version of the testing website can be found here: http://gmann.gflclan.com/testsite/index.html

 # FAQ
 Q: Can I change the file extensions from PHP to HTML?